NLoo1/node-express2/conceptual.md

 - What are some ways to decide which code to test?

 - What does `RETURNING` do in SQL?
 When would you use it?
+When used with Express, `RETURNING` retrieves values from an SQL query that the program may need to store or return.
+This can be used when a SELECT statement selects several columns, but only some are needed for a return.

 - What are some differences between Web Sockets and HTTP?
+Websockets are a smaller protocol compared to HTTP that stays connected and often used to update the browser.
+Compared to websockets, HTTP is stateless and has a lot of headers.

 - Did you prefer using Flask over Express?
 Why or why not (there is no right answer here --- we want to see how you think about technology)?